 The department has pianos in each practice room, seminar room, and performing space.
 In addition, we have many grand pianos, organs and early keyboards.
 Our collection includes:

 We have a wide-range of orchestral instruments available for use by students in departmental ensembles.
-For a full list of available instruments, contact Jim Sharpe in the box office (8.30-11.30am).
+For a full list of available instruments, contact Kath Watson in the music reception.
 Enquiries about the percussion instruments should be made to Dr John Stringer.

 The department houses instrument sets from all over the world including Asia and Africa.
 These include: